jasonuc/greentext/README.md

 - **Support for External Thumbnails**: Use image URLs as thumbnails for your greentext.
 - **Customizable Colors**: Set background and text colors using HEX codes.
 - **Dynamic Font Options**: Choose your preferred font and size.
-- **Fast and Lightweight**: Powered by Go, because performance matters even when making memes.
 - **Formatted Output**: Saves greentext as beautifully formatted PNGs, JPGs, JPEGs, and WEBPs ready for sharing.

 ## Installation